RishabhRD/libparse/README.md

 A **single header** compile time functional string parsing libary in C++.
 It provides a set of builtin parsers and parser combinators.
 Parser combinators utilizes well known functional programming patterns.
-We can chain many parsers using parser combinators to define custom parsers you need.
+You can chain many parsers using parser combinators to define custom parsers you need.

 All you need is C++20!